fusioncharts/angular-fusioncharts/README.md

 A simple and lightweight official Angular component for FusionCharts JavaScript charting library. angular-fusioncharts enables you to add JavaScript charts in your Angular application without any hassle.

+With the latest version of angular-fusioncharts@4.0.1, we are now supporting Angular 14 & Angular 15 applications as well which was not supported till angular-fusioncharts@4.0.0 The angular-fusioncharts 4.0.1 can be used with all the versions of FusionCharts till the v3.20.0.

 ## [Demo](https://fusioncharts.github.io/angular-fusioncharts/)

 - Github Repo: [https://github.com/fusioncharts/angular-fusioncharts](https://github.com/fusioncharts/angular-fusioncharts)